AFLplusplus/AFLplusplus/llvm_mode/README.whitelist.md

 ```

 but it might lead to files being unwantedly instrumented if the same filename
-exists somewhere else in the project.
+exists somewhere else in the project directories.

 The created whitelist file is then set to AFL_INST_WHITELIST when you compile
 your program.
 For each file that didn't match the whitelist, the compiler will